kimmizi/master_thesis/README.md

 ## Results

-All experiments can be found in `.\exp`. `01_ML` contains all implemented ML models and their predictions, `02_LLM` contains the creation of prompts, all implemented LLM APIs, and their predictions, `03_Reasons_Misclassifications` contains the prompting for reasons of misclassifications, and `04_Unification` contains the unification approaches.
+All experiments can be found in `.\exp`. `01_ML` contains all implemented ML models and their predictions, `02_LLM` contains the creation of prompts, all implemented LLM APIs, and their predictions, `03_Unification` contains the unification approaches, and `04_Reasons_Misclassifications` contains the prompting for reasons of misclassifications.